rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### I like the language but it really needs _$somefeature_.

 At this point we are focusing on removing and stabilizing features rather than adding them.
 File a bug if you think it's important in terms of meeting the existing goals or making the language passably usable.
-Reductions are more interesting than additions though.
+Reductions are more interesting than additions, though.

 ## Specific language issues